tsfpga/tsfpga/doc/sphinx/module_structure.rst

 --------

 In tsfpga, IP cores are handled using TCL files that contain the code snippet that generates the core.
-This TCL snippet can be found in the Vivado TCL console when creating or modifying your IP.
+This TCL snippet can be found in the Vivado TCL console when creating or modifying the IP.
 It typically looks something like this:

 .. literalinclude:: ../../examples/modules_with_ip/module_with_ip_cores/ip_cores/mult_u12_u5.tcl